swcarpentry/python-novice-inflammation/02-loop.md

 > Knowing this, use a for loop to calculate how much it'll cost you
 > to buy 2 pieces of each fruit.
 >
-> Extra Challenge: Python allows others ways to iterature over a dictionary.
+> Extra Challenge: Python allows others ways to iterate over a dictionary.
 > Check the help files for `dict.values()` and `dict.items()` to see what
 > they return.
 Edit the loop you wrote above using these methods.